-^{} Denotes that linked consumables surcharges may apply
+Denotes that linked consumables surcharges may apply - see table below

 Please note that:

 - All tools require bookings in ACLS in order to schedule all users effectively. - Academic/public funded rate is only available to Australian academics.
 Users from academic institutions outside of Australia will be subject to industry pricing.